 After a brief ten-year stint in New York as Director of Corporate Communications at a healthcare organization which ended unceremoniously via Blackberry, I returned to the West Coast and, ironically, to the non-profit sector, as Design and Information Technology Manager for BayBio, a biotechnology trade association in South San Francisco, before joining Quaddra Software, a San Jose startup building a very cool storage analytics and management tool to make sense of unstructured data and enable hybrid cloud scenarios.

 I devoted some time to the Lean Startup Circle, a group dedicated to applying lean startup thinking and building lean startup leadership.
 If you’re interested in some trends and schools of thought within the startup community, it might behoove you to grab yourself a copy of Eric Ries’ The Lean Startup.

-Throughout it all, when I find myself in Windows environments, I can’t stop myself from automating things, such as Microsoft Office, particularly Excel.
-If you happen to be using it, chances are I could give you back years of your life and save you untold sums of money in the process.
+Throughout it all, when I find myself in Windows environments, I can’t stop myself from automating things, such as Microsoft Office, particularly Excel, and I’ve done some wild things with VBA (Visual Basic for Applications).
+If you happen to be using Excel, chances are I could give you back years of your life and save you untold sums of money in the process.
 Let me surprise you.

 In the meantime, if you have a few minutes, head on over to my VBA companion site Option Explicit for code samples and assorted articles and commentary.

 I have worn many hats.
 That continues to be the case.